-If you are a teacher at a school in one of these areas and would like to discuss working with the college, do get in touch.
-Schools in other areas are also welcome to request a visit, although the university-wide link colleges scheme means that another college Outreach Officer will be your dedicated first point of contact at Oxford.
-You can find more information about the link colleges scheme on the central website.
+If you are a teacher at a school in one of these areas and would like to discuss working with Queen's, please do get in touch.
+Schools in other areas are also welcome to request a visit, although the University-wide link colleges scheme means that another college Outreach Officer will be your dedicated first point of contact at Oxford.
+You can find more information about the link Colleges scheme on the central website.

 Visits to schools

 Visits to schools usually involve information sessions or workshops.
-Most sessions last between 45 minutes and an hour.
-The Outreach Officer is happy to speak to any year group, though most sessions tend to be for Year 9, 10, 11, 12 or 13.
-Ideally, schools will arrange for the Outreach Officer to see as many year groups as possible in a single visit.
+The Outreach Officer is happy to speak to any year group, though most sessions tend to be for Year 10, 11, 12 or 13.

 Workshops might cover: